 The interpretive staff at Coyote Hills Regional Park leads organized hikes along the slopes and the peak.
 For information on these and other naturalist-led activities, call the Coyote Hills Visitor Center at (510) 544-3220.

 Eagle Spring Backpack Camp offers backpack camping opportunities.
 Reservation is required.
 To make a reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.

 Radio Control (R/C) Flying

 Remote-controlled aircrafts can be launched at R/C Hill only.
 All remote-controlled pilots launching at R/C Hill must be members of South Bay Soaring Society (SBSS) and must have in their possession a current membership card.
 No motorized or gas-powered aircraft are allowed.
 No other sites within Mission Peak Regional Preserve are approved for this activity.

 Hang Gliding and Paragliding

-The Wings of Rogallo has a launch site within Mission Peak Regional Preserve to conduct hang gliding and paragliding activities.
+The Wings of Rogallo hang gliding club has a launch site at Mission Peak Regional Preserve to conduct hang gliding and paragliding activities.